 How is rheumatoid arthritis treated?

 As we’ve mentioned, there’s currently no cure for rheumatoid arthritis (RA).
-However, the more positive news is that receiving an early diagnosis and appropriate treatment can allow people to live normal lives for months (or even years) between flare-ups.
+However, the more positive news is that receiving early diagnosis and appropriate treatment can allow people to live normal lives for months (or even years) between flare-ups.

-Some of the main treatment options for RA include…
+According to the NHS, some of the main treatment options for RA include…

 You can read more about how rheumatoid arthritis is treated on the NHS website.